 The item ID of a feature layer that has an associated archive (cold store).

 Considerations and limitations

-- Only feature layers generated by Analytics for IoT are supported, specifically feature layers for which the data retention policy includes exporting older data to the archive (cold store).
+- Only feature layers generated by Velocity are supported, specifically feature layers for which the data retention policy includes exporting older data to the archive (cold store).
 For more information, see About data retention.